 Christ Consigning the Keys to Peter (1612) by Ambrogio Buonvicino

-The relief beneath the balcony depicts Christ Consigning the Keys to Peter (1612) and is the signed work of Ambrogio Buonvicino (c.
-1552-1622).
-The scene illustrates the words of St Matthew's Gospel: "And I will give unto thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven."
-(16:19, KJV)
+The sculpture illustrates a passage from St Matthew's Gospel when Christ addresses Peter: "And I will give unto thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven," (16:19, KJV).

 North clock